ReSummit/Seismos/README.md

 # PCB Library Structure

+NOTE: If you check the PCB for DRC errors, most of them will come from either the keyboard_reversible.pretty footprint or the switch footprints inherited from the MiRage keyboard.
+Since both have been used before, they can be ignored.

 ## Libraries
 All PCBs in the `pcbs` folder refer to the footprint and symbol libraries found in `libs/Seismos-libs` as well as `libs/keyboard_reversible.pretty`.